Chapters (bookstore): History

 Chapters did not keep the box book store market to itself, however, with the opening of Indigo.
 Headed by Heather Reisman, Indigo began to compete with Chapters in select markets and opened 14 stores.
-Chapters aggressively expanded into online bookselling with chapters.ca to compete with Amazon and also was a majority investor in Pegasus, a book wholesaler.
+Chapters aggressively expanded into online bookselling with chapters.ca to compete with Amazon and also was a minority investor in Pegasus, a book wholesaler.
 Pegasus was needed to be able to serve the online sales but the business was resisted by Canadian publishers and was not successful.
 In the autumn of 2000 Indigo launched a hostile takeover.
 Indigo was able to convince the Competition Bureau that Indigo was not a viable standalone business given the enormous losses that it was sustaining and thus had to be able to merge with the profitable Chapters retail chain.
 By early 2001, Indigo had been successful in purchasing Chapters, but kept both the Chapters and Indigo brands; subsequently a number of Chapters stores near Indigo locations were closed.
 In some cases, Coles and SmithBooks stores were shut down if they were too close to a Chapters site.

 Although there are still some aesthetic differences between the store designs of the Chapters and Indigo banners, they now share many common elements.
 Moreover, aside from Indigo's larger focus on music, product selection and special offers are not generally distinguishable from one to the other.
 Indigo has adopted the Starbucks cafes that were in Chapters stores and has reduced the seating areas in Chapters stores and introduced a very wide range of non-book products which had been carried at Indigo.

+Starting in 2014, the company began to diversify the types of products offered in store, such as coffee mugs and tea cups, cutlery, bathrobes, and throw blankets.
+While these items are displayed near the front of most stores, the majority of floor space in Chapters locations continues to be dedicated to books, magazines and stationery.

 On January 1, 2018, the Chapters location in Bayview Village Shopping Centre was closed 18 years after its opening.
-The Starbucks café that appeared in all Chapters and Indigo locations was relocated and reopened in the mall.
 As a result of changes proposed by the owner to develop the site, the LCBO store moved into the former Chapters location in 2019.